Down Under Comes Up Live

 It is 6:25am in London on Friday November 25, 1967.
 On the BBC, the opening title of Down Under Comes Up Live is accompanied by the strains of Frank Ifield singing Walzing Matilda. |

-In London, congenial BBC Presenter Raymond Baxter introduces the broadcast as another step forward in television history.
+In London, BBC Presenter Raymond Baxter introduces the broadcast as another step forward in television history.
 He has with him a globe of the Earth, complete with a model showing the position of the Intelsat IIa (also known as the Early Bird II) satellite. |

-Raymond Baxter explains that after an early rocket shutoff four weeks earlier, the Early Bird II satellite is now wandering its errant way round the Earth in an elongated orbit thus providing a brief window of opportunity for the TV linkup. |
+Raymond Baxter explains that after an early rocket shutoff four weeks earlier, the Early Bird II satellite is now wandering its errant way round the Earth in an elongated orbit thus providing a brief window of opportunity for the television linkup. |

-Paddy Feeny (left) and relatives of three British families in Carnarvon wait in the London TV studio. |
+Relatives of three British families in Carnarvon wait in the London TV studio. |

-As the BBC crosses live to executive producer Kim Corcoran in Carnarvon, viewers see him standing (front and just right of centre) with a crowd in in front of the war memorial in Robinson Street. |
+As the BBC crosses live to executive producer Kim Corcoran in Carnarvon, viewers see him standing (front and just right of centre) with a crowd in front of the war memorial in Robinson Street.
+From an 8mm recording made in London by Bill Woods. |

 The camera pans up and to the south west to show traffic in Robinson Street.
 Camel Lane is off to the right. |

-On the balcony of the Port Hotel across the street, ABC TV Science Presenter Peter Pockley interviews the 30 year old publican and Mayor of Carnarvon, Wilson Tuckey.
-(Wilson Tuckey went on to become a long-serving member of the House of Representatives in the Australian Parliament.)
+On the balcony of the Port Hotel across the street, ABC Science Presenter Peter Pockley interviews the 30 year old publican and Mayor of Carnarvon, Wilson Tuckey.
+(Wilson Tuckey went on to become a long-serving and colourful member of the House of Representatives in the Australian Parliament.)
 Local farmer Clarrie Lewington is on the right. |

 Kim Corcoran begins interviewing three of the British families in Carnarvon.
 Front row LR: Laura & Les Brightwell, Jean & Alan Gilham (with their sons Steven and Andrew in front of them), Kim Corcoran (holding microphone), Pauline Vinton (holding 4 month old Ian), Frank Vinton (holding Sussan) and Joanne (standing in front of Frank). |